marijnh/Eloquent-JavaScript/04_data.md

 What we can do is _serialize_ the data.
 That means it is converted into a flat description.
-A popular format is called _((JSON))_ (pronounced “Jason”), which stands for JavaScript Object Notation.
+A popular format is called _((JSON))_ (pronounced "Jason"), which stands for JavaScript Object Notation.
 It is widely used as a data storage and communication format on the Web, even in languages other than JavaScript.